aiday-mar/EPFL/Mathematical Foundation of Signal Processing/Lab_Notes.md

     """
     P = S.T  # (N_px, N_tube)  # sampling operator adjoint
     G = (S @ P).toarray()
+    # Returns two objects, a 1-D array containing the eigenvalues of a, and a 2-D square array or matrix
+    # (depending on the input type) of the corresponding eigenvectors (in columns).
     D, V = linalg.eigh(G)

     if regularize: